 Foam and Plastic Dance Subfloor System over Concrete

-Another option for installing over concrete or other hard surfaces is to layer plastic court tiles on top of foam tiles.
+Another option for for home uses is installing over concrete or other hard surfaces is to layer plastic court tiles on top of foam tiles.
 This type of dance subfloor layering achieves maximum cushion and support for your dance floor over concrete.
 Install foam tiles first, then place plastic court tiles directly on top.
 Because of the grip of foam tiles, plastic tiles will not shift around.
 Layering foam tiles and plastic tiles is a cheap subfloor alternative to sprung dance floor systems.
 This method is not recommended for commercial or high traffic installations and is most commonly used for home or traveling dance floors.

 Sprung Dance Floor over Concrete